Linear programming on the Stiefel manifold: Applications

-\begin{example}[Hadamard conjecture] A Hadamard matrix is a square matrix whose entries are either $+1$ or $-1$ and whose rows are mutually orthogonal.
-The long-standing Hadamard conjecture is on the existence of the Hadamard matrix of any order $n$ divisible by $4$, see \cite{YH97}.
-It amounts to the solvability of the following case of \eqref{eq:LP_s}:
+Hadamard conjecture is another \eqref{eq:LP_s} case which suggests that verifying the feasibility of some cases of \eqref{eq:LP_s} is already challenging. \begin{example} A Hadamard matrix is a square matrix with entries of either $+1$ or $-1$, and its rows are mutually orthogonal.
+It has abundant applications in design theory, binary codes and so on, see \cite{HW78}.
+The longstanding Hadamard conjecture focuses on the existence of Hadamard matrices for $n=1$, $n=2$, and $n$ being divisible by $4$, see \cite{YH97}.
+The existence of a Hadamard matrix with dimension $n$ amounts to the solvability of the following case of \eqref{eq:LP_s} with $p=n$ and $k=n^2$: